 Lay-Led Services: with ministerial support and direction, groups such as Social Justice Ministry Teams occasionally plan services to highlight their interests and efforts.

-Christmas Eve: an intergenerational service, with carols and retelling of the Christmas story, is held at 5:00.
+Christmas Eve: an intergenerational service, with carols and retelling of the Christmas story, is held in the early evening.

 Coming of Age: 9th and 10th graders present the credo statements they have developed over the course of a year-long program.